A Feature Weighted Mixed Naive Bayes Model for Monitoring Anomalies in the Fan System of a Thermal Power Plant: Simulation

 \subsection{Actual data validation}

 A vibration fault of ZTPP is also used to illustrate the effectiveness of FWMNBM.
 At 11:35 on September 3, 2017, a hydraulic cylinder vibration fault of the primary air fan occurred, and it was recovered after 26 hours.
 The data, containing 495 two-valued variables and 260 continuous variables, is sampled every 5 seconds and collected from 11:35, September 1, 2017.
-And a total of 53280 instances are collected for model training and testing.
+A total of 53280 instances are collected for model training and testing.

-The first 60\% instances under normal condition and first 60\% fault instances are utilized for modeling, and the remaining data is used for testing.
+The first 60\% instances under normal conditions and first 60\% fault instances are utilized for modeling, and the remaining data is used for testing.
 In this article, we used 35 two-valued variables and continuous variables respectively.
 The detailed variable selection process can refer to article \cite{MinWang2020CEP}.
 In the traditional methods, LDA \cite{He2005A}, decision trees (DT) \cite{Sheng2004Decision}, SVM \cite{Achmad2007Support}, k-nearest neighbors (KNN) \cite{He2007Fault} are adopted to detect anomaly with the continuous variables.
 MHNBM and FWMNBM are used with both two-valued and continuous variables.
-The testing results of all methods are shown in Figure \ref{ThelabelindicatorofLDA}-Figure \ref{ThelabelindicatorofFWMNBM}.
+The testing results of all methods are shown in Fig. \ref{ThelabelindicatorofLDA}-Fig. \ref{ThelabelindicatorofFWMNBM}.

-Excepting for DT, the performances of other methods in terms of fault detection rate (FDR) are very satisfactory.
-DT has omission of fault and all methods have false alarm.
-In order to obviously compare the performance of various methods, FDRs and false alarm rate (FARs) of all methods are shown in Table \ref{FDR_FAR}.
-From the experimental results, the addition of two-valued variables can reduce the impact of parameter fluctuations before fault occurring.
-Affected by the anomaly evolution, some normal instances are misclassified into fault.
+Excepting for DT, the performance of other methods in terms of FDR are very satisfactory.
+DT has omission of fault and all methods have false alarms.
+In order to compare the performance of various methods, the FDRs and FARs of all methods are shown in Table \ref{FDR_FAR}.
+From the experimental results, the addition of two-valued variables can reduce the impact of parameter fluctuations before a fault occurs.
+Affected by anomaly evolution, some normal instances are misclassified into fault.
 However, MHNBM and FWMNBM effectively reduce FAR through combining multiple process data sources, because the advantages of both two-valued and continuous variables are taken into consideration.
 Among all methods, FWMNBM has the best detection performance.